 You do not need to send all payroll forms to the IRS.
 However, you still need to keep them in your records.
 Review additional payroll tax forms that your employees need to fill out below.

 Form W-4 asks for the employee’s information, such as their name, Social Security number, address, and marital status.
-And, the form asks for the employee’s number of withholding allowances.
-The more allowances an employee claims, the less you withhold.
+And, the form asks for the employee’s withholding adjustments, such as claiming dependents.

 Although the nine forms above are the most common payroll tax forms, there are other forms your small business may need to use, too.
 The IRS provides an extended list of small business tax forms along with instructions.